MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Introduction

 \section{Introduction}

-Galaxy clusters constitute a very useful probe to test gravity theories, offering a rich laboratory to study the physics of dark matter, dark energy and gravity.
-Combinations of spectroscopic and lensing observations allow for the reconstruction of the cluster's mass profile which in turn provide valuable information about the local gravitational potentials.
+\makeatletter {\hbox{\textsuperscript{ {\@thefnmark}}}} \makeatother Galaxy clusters constitute a very useful probe to test gravity theories, offering a rich laboratory to study the physics of dark matter, dark energy and gravity.
+Combinations of spectroscopic and lensing observations allow for the reconstruction of the cluster's mass profile, which in turn provide valuable information about the local gravitational potentials $\Phi$ and $\Psi$ that appear in the linearly perturbed metric.
 This idea has formed the basis for a multitude of phenomenological tests for dark energy theories beyond General Relativity (GR).
 The most popular theoretical frameworks in this context have been scalar-tensor theories, which extend GR through a new dynamical scalar field.
-Their theory space has seen strong constraints after the recent gravitational wave observations (e.g. \citet{Ezquiaga:2017ekz,Creminelli:2017sry,Sakstein:2017xjx,Baker:2017hug, Dima:2017pwp, Kobayashi:2018xvr, Amendola:2017orw}).
-The scalar field propagates a new force which modifies the usual Newtonian one at local scales leaving a phenomenological footprint on the dynamics and lensing of galaxy clusters.
-The family of scalar-tensor theories includes the conformally-coupled theories such as Brans-Dicke or $f(R)$ gravity, or the more general Horndeski, beyond Horndeski and the recently introduced DHOST theories \citep{Zumalacarregui:2013pma,BenAchour:2016fzp,Langlois:2017mxy, Langlois:2018dxi, Kobayashi:2019hrl, Amendola:2019laa}.
-Previous works have placed strong constraints on $f(R)$ gravity through the abundance of galaxy clusters \citep{Schmidt2009, Rapetti2010, Lombriser:2010mp, Rapetti2011, Ferraro2011, Cataneo2015, Cataneo:2016iav}, or combining reconstructions of the cluster's thermal and lensing mass \citep{Terukina2012, Terukina:2013eqa, Wilcox:2015kna, Sakstein:2016ggl, Salzano:2016udu, Salzano:2017qac}.
-What is more, the combination of lensing and dynamics reconstruction of a galaxy cluster mass profile can provide a powerful test based on the gravitational slip parameter $\eta$.
-This was pursued in Refs. \citet{Pizzuti:2016ouw,Pizzuti:2019wte,Pizzuti:2017diz} which forecasted galaxy cluster constraints on the gravitational slip following a simple phenomenological approach.
+Their theory space has seen strong constraints after the recent gravitational wave observations (e.g. \citealt{Ezquiaga:2017ekz,Creminelli17,Sakstein:2017xjx,Baker:2017hug, Dima:2017pwp, Kobayashi:2018xvr, Amendola:2017orw}).
+The scalar field propagates a new fifth force which modifies the usual Newtonian potential at local scales leaving a phenomenological footprint on the internal kinematics and lensing of galaxy clusters.
+The family of scalar-tensor theories includes the conformally-coupled theories such as Brans-Dicke or $f(\mathcal{R})$ gravity, or the more general Horndeski, beyond Horndeski and the recently introduced Degenerate Higher-Order Scalar-Tensor (DHOST hereafter) theories \citep{Zumalacarregui:2013pma,BenAchour:2016fzp,Langlois:2017mxy, Langlois:2018dxi, Kobayashi:2019hrl, Amendola:2019laa}.
+Previous works have placed strong constraints on $f(\mathcal{R})$ gravity through the abundance of galaxy clusters \citep{Schmidt2009, Rapetti2010, Rapetti2011, Ferraro2011, Lombriser:2010mp, Cataneo2015, Cataneo:2016iav}, or combining reconstructions of the cluster's thermal and lensing mass \citep{Terukina2012, Terukina:2013eqa, Wilcox:2015kna, Sakstein:2016ggl, Salzano:2016udu, Salzano:2017qac}.
+What is more, the combination of lensing and internal kinematics reconstruction of a galaxy cluster mass profile can provide a powerful test based on the gravitational slip parameter $\eta$, which defines the deviation from Einsteinian gravity.
+This was pursued by \citet{Pizzuti:2016ouw,Pizzuti:2019wte}, who forecasted galaxy cluster constraints on the gravitational slip following a simple phenomenological approach.